NicoRenaud/qiskit-primitves-control/README.md

 ## Issue with controlled subcircuit and primitives

-the following code (see session.py) crashes
+The following code (see session.py) crashes

 ```python